JacobTfar/jekyll-serif-JFContracting/index.md

 # JFContracting - Building Dreams, One Project at a Time.

-JFContracting specializes in delivering high-quality construction, renovations, and home improvement services across New Jersey.
+Jason specializes in delivering high-quality construction, renovations, and home improvement services across New Jersey.
 We bring your vision to life with precision, craftsmanship, and care.